gschuebert/Xandhopp/README.md

-# Portalis - Your perfect move worldwide
+# Xandhopp - Your perfect move worldwide

 A production-ready monorepo for managing residency and immigration programs worldwide with full user authentication and profile management.